gradle/gradle/design-docs/gradle-2.0.md

 * Inline `ConventionTask` and `AbstractTask` into `DefaultTask`.
 * Remove `Task.dependsOnTaskDidWork()`.
-* Mix `TaskInternal` in during decoration.
-* Remove references to internal types.
+* Mix `TaskInternal` in during decoration and remove references to internal types.

 ## Remove references to internal classes from API